krasserm/perceiver-io/README.md

 ## Tasks

 In the following subsections, Perceiver IO models are trained on a rather small scale.
-In particular, hyper-parameters are set such that parallel training on two NVIDIA GTX 1080 GPUs (8 GB memory each) works quite well.
-I didn't really tune model architectures and other hyper-parameters, so you'll probably get better results with a bit of experimentation.
+In particular, hyperparameters are set such that parallel training on two NVIDIA GTX 1080 GPUs (8 GB memory each) works quite well.
+I didn't really tune model architectures and other hyperparameters, so you'll probably get better results with a bit of experimentation.
 Support for more datasets and tasks will be added later.

 ### Masked language modeling